Outgoing.email

 Bounces

-When an email generates a failure notice (bounce), it’s important to determine whether the cause is hard (permanent) or soft (temporary).
+When a message generates a failure notice, organizations should first determine whether the bounce is hard (permanent) or soft (temporary), as each requires a different response.

 Any Questions?